qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 - global constants that store [string labels](#output-recording) needed for certain output schemas that may be ignored if the [output schema](../output_schemas/) does not make use of them
+- optionally, and only if classical computations (**Bullet 5**) are supported, global constants of the supported classical data types
 - the [entry point definition](#entry-point-definition) that contains the program logic
+- optionally, and only if IR-defined functions (**Bullet 6**) are supported, additional functions that are called from the entry point function
 - declarations of the [QIS functions](#quantum-instruction-set) used by the program
 - declarations of [runtime functions](#runtime-functions) used for